nelsonjchen/QuickBayScan/README.md

 ## Recipe

 Bind it to a button or a gesture in the OS to launch the app.
 Scan a barcode.
 It'll open the eBay app or website with the search results.
+I have mine bound to tap on back.
+It's *not* permanent so if I want to use that for something else, I can in the future.